P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Numerical comparison

 \subsection{Computational results}

-Table~\ref{tab:res} summarizes the computational results by showing the average time and average number of explored nodes to solve the problems with big-M, $P$-split, and the convex hull formulations.
-For the tasks of optimizing the NNs, we did not include the convex hull or full split formulations as these were computationally intractable.
-Even for the smallest NNs, the full split and convex hull formulations became difficult to handle (it took over 5 minutes to get past the root node).
-The result that the convex hull formulation for NNs can be computationally inefficient, or even intractable, aligns well with prior observations \cite{anderson2020strong}.
+Table~\ref{tab:res} summarizes the computational results for the clustering, and P\_ball problems by showing the average time and average number of explored nodes to solve the problems with big-M, $P$-split, and the convex hull formulations.
 The results show that the $P$-split formulations can have a computational advantage over both the classical big-M formulation and the convex hull formulation.
-The advantage comes from the continuous relaxation being tighter than the relaxation obtained by big-M, while the subproblems remain computationally cheaper then those originating from the convex hull.
+The advantage comes from the continuous relaxation being tighter than the relaxation obtained by big-M, while the subproblems remain computationally cheaper than those originating from the convex hull.
 The results support the hypothesis that $P$-split formulations can well-approximate the convex hull, as the number of explored nodes are similar with both types of formulations for many of the problems.
 For several of the problem classes, there is a clear trade-off where the intermediate $P$-split formulations, that are not as tight as possible but with fewer variables and constraints, result in the best computational performance.
-For the different classes of problems, the optimal number of splits varies.
-However, overall the different $P$-split formulations performs well, and for some classes all the $P$-split formulations we tested performed better then both big-M and convex hull.
+For the different classes of problems, the optimal value of $P$ varies.
+However, the various $P$-split formulations perform well overall, and for some classes all the $P$-split formulations we tested outperform both big-M and convex hull formulations.

-For the NNs, the smaller $P$-split formulations tend to result in the best computational performance, which can be explained by the size of the problems and their structure.
-Even for the smallest NNs, we end up with 100 disjunctive constraints and for 50 of these we have 785 variables participating in each disjunctive constraint.
-Furthermore, the disjunctive constraints appear in a sequential fashion, \ie the outputs of the nodes in the first layer forms the input to the second layer.
-Combined with the fact that tight bounds cannot easily be determined for variables associated with the second layer, we can end up with a weak continuous relaxation even if we use the convex hull of each disjunctive constraint.
-Therefore, the smaller $P$-split formulations, \ie $P = 2,3,4$, can have an advantage as the relaxation is tighter than big-M while the subproblems remain of similar size.